Daniel-KM/Omeka-S-module-Annotate/README.md

   generally managed.
 - According to the Annotation data model, only textual bodies can have a purpose.
 So when the body is not a text, for example a link, the purpose is cleared.
-Nevertheless, another body can contains a description and a purpose.
+Nevertheless, another body can contain a description and a purpose.
 - The name of the four custom vocabs `Annotation oa:Motivation`, `Annotation Body dcterms:format`, `Annotation Target dcterms:format`, and `Annotation Target rdf:type` are used internally and must not be changed for now.